FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Methodology

+\texttt{FORWORD} begins with random simulation to identify sub-formulas that likely belong to the same equivalence class.
+However, for tightly constrained problems, purely random stimuli often fail to satisfy all constraints, leading to invalid input patterns that erroneously distinguish equivalent SMT expressions.
+To solve this problem, we propose the following strategies to generate constraint-aware simulation stimuli:

-For the simulation stimuli, in addition to random input patterns, \texttt{SMT-Sweep} also employs constraint-based input generation.
-Due to the existence of constraints, some circuit inputs cannot take arbitrary values and the input vector generation should be guided by these constraints.
-Typically, a provided constraint either matches two circuit inputs or set a specific control signal.
-For example, as shown in Figure~\ref{constraint-based input}, a constraint restricts \textbf{\texttt{op\_code}} to a fixed pattern to trigger a specific operation in hardware design. \texttt{SMT-Sweep} performs a simple analysis on the constraints, capturing semantics like $v_1=v_2$ and $v_1=c_1$.
-When generating input vectors for simulation, for the constrained pair in $v_1=v_2$, only one of $v_1$ or $v_2$ is given randomized values, while the other just takes its copy.
+\textbf{Lightweight constraint analysis} captures simple constraint patterns such as $v_1=v_2$ (two input variables are equal) and $v_1=c_1$ (an input is set to some constants).
+When generating input vectors for simulation, for the constrained variable pair in $v_1=v_2$, only one of $v_1$ or $v_2$ is given randomized values, while the other just takes its copy.
 For constraints in the form of $v_1=c_1$, $v_1$ will be forced to take the specified constant value.
-For the remaining inputs not appearing in any constraints, they will be given random simulation stimuli.
-By applying targeted inputs over multiple simulation rounds, the process could uncover equivalences that otherwise do not hold unconditionally.
+It enables targeted stimulus generation without significant overhead.

+\textbf{Simulated annealing (SA) search and solution recombination} are used to handle complex constraint structures.
+For complex constraints, we integrate a simulated annealing (SA) mutation process.
+Let $\mathcal{C}$ be the set of constraints and, for an input assignment $x\in\{0,1\}^n$, we define the satisfaction indicator $s_c(x)\in\{0,1\}$ for each $c\in\mathcal{C}$.
+The coverage of constraints and the corresponding energy function are defined as:\looseness=-1

+We warm-start with an assignment $x^{(0)}$ that satisfies the simple equality/constant-binding constraints.
+Then at iteration $k$, a neighbor $x'$ is generated from $x$ by position-biased bit-flip that toggles a small number of bits drawn preferentially from variables appearing in currently unsatisfied constraints.
+Acceptance follows the Metropolis rule with a geometric cooling schedule:

+The search terminates when a target coverage is reached or the budget on iterations is exhausted.
+To further diversify the input pattern, we also apply a lightweight mutation step: given two high-coverage solutions $x_a,x_b$ collected along the SA trajectory, we form $\tilde{x}=x_a \oplus x_b$ (bitwise XOR) as a new input pattern.
+The constraint-aware stimuli generation consistently produces higher-quality input patterns than purely random simulation, with only a limited increase in runtime.